smithjw/autopkg-wrapper/README.md

 --branch-name BRANCH_NAME       Branch name to be used where recipe overrides have failed their trust verification and need to be updated.
-                                By default, this will be in the format of "fix/update_trust_information/YYYY-MM-DDTHH-MM-SS" --create-pr                     If enabled, autopkg_wrapper will open a PR for updated trust information --autopkg-overrides-repo-path AUTOPKG_OVERRIDES_REPO_PATH
+                                By default, this will be in the format of "fix/update_trust_information/YYYY-MM-DDTHH-MM-SS" --create-pr                     If enabled, autopkg_wrapper will open a PR for updated trust information --autopkg-prefs AW_AUTOPKG_PREFS_FILE
+                                Path to the autopkg preferences you'd like to use --autopkg-overrides-repo-path AUTOPKG_OVERRIDES_REPO_PATH
                                 The path on disk to the git repository containing the autopkg overrides directory.
 If none is provided, we will try to determine it for you.
 ```